bluehalo/ngx-leaflet/README.md

 Gulp build file.
 The details of the Gulp build are explained in this README.

 **./tsconfig.json**
-Typescript configuration file used by the compiler to build the component code.
+Typescript configuration file used by the typescipt compiler and webpack dev server to build the component code.
 See https://www.typescriptlang.org/docs/tutorial.html.

-**./tsconfig-dev.json**
-Typescript configuration file used by Webpack to run the demo.
-We locate this at the root of the project to help IDEs pick it up.

 ### ./config/ (Configuration)